How brain networks transform from birth to childhood

 Networks in the gray matter undergo complex transformations from neonatal age to childhood.
-The transformation supports the rapid cognitive development during the very early childhood.
+The transformation supports the rapid cognitive development during very early childhood.

 In a recent study, researchers compared the white matter functional networks in neonates and 8-year-old children.

 The study revealed significant developmental changes in white matter networks between these two age groups.
 White matter connectivity within certain regions, like the optic radiations (vision) and corticospinal tracts (movements), decreased in 8-year-olds compared to neonates.
-This suggests that as the brain matures, some connections within individual networks may become more refined or specialized.

-In contrast, inter-network connectivity was higher in older children, indicating that the communication between distinct brain networks becomes stronger with age.
 Additionally, brain activity energy was more distributed across higher frequencies in 8-year-olds, suggesting a shift in brain processing patterns as children grow.

 The researchers also studied gray matter networks in the same children, finding similar patterns of increased inter-network connectivity and decreased intra-network connectivity with age.